Vyral/jason-bramblett/_posts/2020-10-07-q-should-you-make-additions-to-your-home-before-selling.md

 {% include youtube.html %}

-<center><em>If you’re selling soon, making a home addition probably won’t give you a full return on investment.</em></center>
+<center><em>If you&rsquo;re selling soon, making a home addition probably won&rsquo;t give you a full return on investment.</em></center>

 &nbsp;

 If you make additions to your home, will you get your full return on investment when you sell?
-This question was recently asked of me by homeowners Keith and Julie, who are considering adding a master bedroom and bathroom to their home before listing.&nbsp;
+I was recently asked this question by homeowners Keith and Julie, who are considering adding a master bedroom and bathroom to their home before listing.&nbsp;

 {% include pullquote.html %}